+- (a) spouse(s)

-(b) children and their spouses
+- (b) children and their spouses

-(c) parents
+- (c) parents

-(d) any person dependant on the employee
+- (d) any person dependant on the employee

-(e) servants
+- (e) servants

-"Family", in relation to an individual, means-
+- "Family", in relation to an individual, means-

-(i) the spouse and children of the individual and
+- (i) the spouse and children of the individual and

-(ii) the parents, brothers and sisters of the individual or any of them, wholly or mainly dependent on the individual.
+- (ii) the parents, brothers and sisters of the individual or any of them, wholly or mainly dependent on the individual.

-Question 37: Explain the taxability of income tax paid by the employer on behalf of the employee in connection with non-monetary perquisites.
+Question 31: Explain the taxability of income tax paid by the employer on behalf of the employee in connection with non-monetary perquisites.